 How to Reset Graphics Driver on Windows 10 & 11

-In this article, I will show you how to reset your graphics driver on Windows 10 and 11 using different methods.
-I’ll also share some additional tips to optimize your graphics driver and prevent future problems.
+In this guide, I will show you how to reset your graphics driver on Windows 10 and 11 using different methods.
+Whether it’s a minor glitch or something more, these methods will get your display back to normal.

 How to Reset Graphics Driver on Windows 10 & 11